cdaller/multi_anonymizer/readme_new.md

 ### XML Files using xPaths

-Anonymization can be done for xml elements and xml attributes:
+Same can be done for xml files (xml elements and xml attributes) using xPath expressions:

 ```bash
 python anonymizer.py \